Sexual dimorphism: Primates

+Most anthropoid primates are sexually dimorphic for different biological characteristics, such as body size, canine tooth size, craniofacial structure, skeletal dimensions, pelage color and markings, and vocalization.
+But strepsirrhine primates and tarsiers are mostly monomorphic.

 Humans

 According to Clark Spencer Larsen, modern day Homo sapiens show a range of sexual dimorphism, with average body mass between the sexes differing by roughly 15%.
 Substantial discussion in academic literature considers potential evolutionary advantages associated with sexual competition (both intrasexual and intersexual), as well as short- and long-term sexual strategies.
 According to Daly and Wilson, "The sexes differ more in human beings than in monogamous mammals, but much less than in extremely polygamous mammals."

+Pubertal changes in males lead to a ten times increase in testosterone compared to females.
+It is because of the effects of testosterone that males develop stronger and denser bones, as well as increased muscle mass and strength during puberty.
+On average, adult males have 10-20 times more testosterone than adult females, with male testosterone levels ranging from 300 to 1,000 nanograms per deciliter (ng/dL), while adult females have testosterone levels between 15 and 70 ng/dL.
+One study analysing children 5-10 years old, show that even before puberty, boys are still about 17% stronger in upper body and 8% stronger in the lower body than girls.
+It is after puberty that this gap widens significantly, with a study analysing adolescents aged 14-17 years old, shows males of the same age having 50% more upper body strength and 30% more lower body strength than females.
+Studies show that men have a higher Bone Mineral Density (BMD) than women.
+It shows BMD values of approximately 3.88 g/cm² for men and 2.90 g/cm² for women, showing that male bones are about 30% denser than female bones.

 The average basal metabolic rate is about 6 percent higher in adolescent males than females and increases to about 10 percent higher after puberty.
 Females tend to convert more food into fat, while males convert more into muscle and expendable circulating energy reserves.
-Aggregated data of absolute strength indicates that females have, on average, 40–60% the upper body strength of males, and 70–75% the lower body strength.
+The studies often show different results about the body strength difference between the both sexes.
+According to Tim Hewett, director of research in the department of sports medicine at Ohio State University Wexner Medical Center, men have 40% greater upper body strength and 20% greater lower body strength.
+Another medical study shows that females have 52% of males' upper body strength, and 66% of males' lower body strength.

 The difference in strength relative to body mass is less pronounced in trained individuals.
-In Olympic weightlifting, male records vary from 5.5× body mass in the lowest weight category to 4.2× in the highest weight category, while female records vary from 4.4× to 3.8×, a weight adjusted difference of only 10–20%, and an absolute difference of about 40% (i.e. 472 kg vs 333 kg for unlimited weight classes; see Olympic weightlifting records).
-A study, carried about by analyzing annual world rankings from 1980 to 1996, found that males' running times were, on average, 11% faster than females'.
+In Olympic weightlifting, male records vary from 5.5× body mass in the lowest weight category to 4.2× in the highest weight category, while female records vary from 4.4× to 3.8×, a weight-adjusted difference of only 10–20%, and an absolute difference of about 30% (i.e., 492 kg vs 348 kg for unlimited weight classes; see Olympic weightlifting records).